Chapter 2 - Eligibility Requirements

 All determinations in the juvenile court order must have been properly issued under state law to establish eligibility for SIJ classification.
 This includes the need for the juvenile court to have jurisdiction under state law to make the required judicial determinations about the custody and care and/or dependency of the juvenile.
 For example, a state juvenile court may not be able to take jurisdiction and issue a qualifying dependency or custody order for a person who is no longer a juvenile under the state’s dependency or custody laws even though the federal statute allows a petitioner to file for SIJ classification until the age of 21.
-The state law definition of juvenile is controlling on the dependency or custody proceedings before the juvenile court.
+The state law definition of juvenile controls jurisdiction to determine dependency or custody proceedings before the juvenile court.
 There is nothing in USCIS guidance that should be construed as instructing juvenile courts on how to apply their own state law.

 In general, the petitioner must remain under the jurisdiction of the juvenile court at the time of the filing and adjudication of the SIJ petition, subject to some exceptions discussed below.
 If the petitioner is no longer under the jurisdiction of the juvenile court for a reason related to their underlying eligibility for SIJ classification, the petitioner is not eligible for SIJ classification.
 This may include cases in which the petitioner is no longer under the jurisdiction of the court because:

 The court vacated or terminated its determinations that made the petitioner eligible because of subsequent evidence or information that invalidated the determinations; or

 The court reunified the petitioner with the parent with whom the court previously deemed reunification was not viable because of abuse, neglect, abandonment, or a similar basis under state law.

 However, this requirement does not apply if the juvenile court jurisdiction ended solely because:

-The petitioner was adopted, or placed in a permanent guardianship, or another child welfare permanency goal was reached; or
+The petitioner was adopted, placed in a permanent guardianship, or another child welfare permanency goal was reached; or